razetime/ngn-k-tutorial/pt1.md

 ---

-Strings/character arrays can be made by putting characters in double quotes, as you saw in the Hello World example.
+Strings/character arrays can be made by putting multiple characters in double quotes, as you saw in the Hello World example.
+A single character string cannot be made with double quotes, since a single character in quotes is considered a character, as shown earlier.

 ```
 "Hello, world!"
 "This is a K string"